kevscript/tempeo/README.md

 `OWM_API_KEY=YOUR_KEY`

 - create a `keys.js` file inside the public folder
-- inside, create a config object and pass your Agolia keys:
+- inside, create a config object and pass your Algolia keys:

       const config = {